ozikazina/Hydra/README.md

 | :--: | :--: |
 | ![256 by 256 pixel heightmap example](./github/img/example_256.webp) | ![512 by 512 pixel heightmap example](./github/img/example_512.webp) |

 - Once erosion starts, the resolution becomes locked.
-To pick a different resolution you first have to **clear&nbsp;(C)** generated textures for the current object.
+To pick a different resolution you first have to clear existing heightmaps for the current object.

 - If the height of the object changes (e.g. you apply Scale) or the resolution of the original image changes, then you should first clear existing heightmaps.